How Is Dog Food Made?

 - Product and process development.

-- Many factors can affect formulas for dog food, such as cooking temperature, cooking duration, and even the order in which ingredients are added, says Dicke.
+- Many factors can affect dog food formulas, such as cooking temperature, cooking duration, and even the order in which ingredients are added, says Dicke.
 Dog food makers will produce small sample quantities of test formulas in their laboratories and make adjustments to find the best combination of production efficiency, production capability, and nutritional enhancement for every formula.

 - An expert team of chemists, biologists, microbiologists, and lab technicians evaluates the test dog food formula for proper nutrients.